All Episodes

 There are lessons we can take away from all of this.

-Don't lie to the FBI, or even if you don't lie to the FBI like General Flynn and they illegally surveil you, they're gonna basically make you sign a plea agreement because you've run out of money and you have to sell your house.
+Don't lie to the FBI, or even if you don't lie to the FBI, like General Flynn, and they illegally surveil you, they're going to basically make you sign a plea agreement because you've run out of money and you have to sell your house.

-Maybe that's the way the special counsel, you know, thanks people for their service, 30 years or plus of serving the United States of America.
+Maybe that's the way the special counsel, you know, thanks people for this service, 30 years of plus of serving the United States of America.

 You don't get the benefit of the doubt, even though the FBI interviewers and James Comey and Peter Strzok all thought that General Flynn was telling the truth.